Seeed-Studio/MakerCamp/2024-01-MIT/Andres/README.md

 ![](documents/photos/flex.jpg)
 ![](documents/photos/led_plan.jpg)

-Visitng these factories allowed us to see the details of how electronics and different components are manufactured at scale.
+Visitng these shops allowed us to see the details of how electronics and different components are manufactured at scale.
 I was also able to establish good relationships with potential future collaborators and suppliers.

 ### Electronics Market